SK83RJOSH/Orion/README.md

 Port of Orion to Slick2D.

 #Configuration
 This Repo is intended for use in Eclipse.
-To properly set up this Repo, clone this Repo into an existing Eclipse Project, or start a new one.
+To properly set up this Repo, clone this it into an existing Eclipse Project, or start a new one.

 Then ensure to include the Binaries, and excetera in your BuildPath, and run Board.java.